 Note

-Start Eclipse and choose File > Import.
+Start Eclipse and choose Import from the File menu.

-In the Import window, choose Maven > Existing Maven Projects and click Next.
+In the import window, choose Maven > Existing Maven Projects, and click Next.

-Eclipse automatically recognizes the
+Eclipse automatically detects the

-pom.xmlfile in the project, downloads the required dependency libraries based on the dependencies described in the file, and adds them to the project.
+pom.xmlfile in the project, downloads the required dependency libraries based on the described dependencies in the file, and adds them to the project.

 View the project.

-Step 2: Modify the database connection information in the java-oceanbase-jdbc project
+Step 3: Modify the database connection information in the java-oceanbase-jdbc project

-String url = "jdbc:oceanbase://t5******.********.oceanbase.cloud:3306/test";
+String url = "jdbc:oceanbase://t5******.********.oceanbase.cloud:1521/sys";

-String user = "test_user";
+String user = "oracle001";

 String password = "******";

-Step 3: Run the java-oceanbase-jdbc project
+Step 4: Run the java-oceanbase-jdbc project

 View the project structure in Package Explorer.